joommf/oommf-extension-dmi-d2d/README.md

 ## Periodic boundary conditions

 This OOMMF extension supports periodic boundary conditions.
-It can be used botn on `Oxs_RectangularMesh` and `Oxs_PeriodicRectangularMesh`.
+It works with both `Oxs_RectangularMesh` and `Oxs_PeriodicRectangularMesh`.

 ## Installation